CONCACAF Champions Cup and Champions League records and statistics: Champions and runners-up

+Records and statistics

 In this ranking 3 points are awarded for a win, 1 for a draw and 0 for a loss.
 As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.

 This table includes only Final Rounds as listed by CONCACAF.